Lectures

 Lec 3 (10 Jan, Fri) : A protocol for median computation using $O(\log^2 n)$ bits.
 Correctness of the protocol and estimating its communication cost.
 The clique-versus-independent set (CIS) problem.
 Idea behind a protocol of cost $O(\log^2 n)$.

-Reading : (NK) Section 1.1, (RY) Introduction
+Reading : (NK) Section 1.1; (RY) Introduction

 Lec 4 (11 Jan, Sat) : (Compensatory) Protocol for CIS - details of a single round and a worked out example of the run of the protocol.
 Proof of correctness and communication cost assuming

 Reading : (NK) Section 1.1, Ex.
 1.8 and pg.
-169, (RY) Introduction, (Roughgarden) Sec.
+169; (RY) Introduction, (Roughgarden) Sec.
 4.2.2

 Lec 5 (13 Jan, Mon) : Completed the proof of correctness of CIS protocol.
 Equality, disjointness and $k$-disjointness function - protocols and cost.
 Protocols as trees.
-Formal definition of a protocols.
+Formal definition of a protocol.
 A counting argument to show that most Boolean functions of $2n$ bits cannot even be computed by protocols using $n-1$ bits of communication.

 Reading : (RY) Chap.
 1

 Lec 6 (15 Jan, Wed) : Completed the counting based argument.
 Introduction to deterministic communication lower bound techniques.
 A simple setting - lower bounds for deterministic one-way communication protocols via pigeon-hole principle.
-One way communication lower bounds for disjointness.
+One-way communication lower bounds for disjointness.

-Reading : (RY) Chap.1, (Roughgarden) Sec.
+Reading : (RY) Chap.1; (Roughgarden) Sec.
 1.9.1

 Lec () (17 Jan, Fri) : Non-instructional day due to Institute day